Health professional: Diagnostics

 Medical diagnosis providers are health workers responsible for the process of determining which disease or condition explains a person's symptoms and signs.
 It is most often referred to as diagnosis with the medical context being implicit.
 This usually involves a team of healthcare providers in various diagnostic units.
 These include radiographers, radiologists, Sonographers, medical laboratory scientists, pathologists, and related professionals.

 Dentistry

 Dental assistant on the right supporting a dental operator on the left, during a procedure.

 A dental care practitioner is a health worker and expert who provides care and treatment to promote and restore oral health.
 These include dentists and dental surgeons, dental assistants, dental auxiliaries, dental hygienists, dental nurses, dental technicians, dental therapists or oral health therapists, and related professionals.

 Podiatry

-Care and treatment for the foot, ankle, and lower leg may be delivered by podiatrists, chiropodists, pedorthists, foot health practitioners, podiatric medical assistants, podiatric nurse and others.
+Care and treatment for the foot, ankle, and lower leg may be delivered by podiatrists, chiropodists, pedorthists, foot health practitioners, podiatric medical assistants, podiatric nurses and others.